-Foreign Currency Transactions.
-The value in U.S. dollars of the Fund's non-dollardenominated foreign securities may be affected favorably or unfavorably by changes in foreign currency exchange rates and exchange control regulations, and the Fund may incur costs in connection with conversions between various currencies.
+The value in U.S. dollars of the Copeland International Small Cap Fund's non-dollardenominated foreign securities may be affected favorably or unfavorably by changes in foreign currency exchange rates and exchange control regulations, and the Fund may incur costs in connection with conversions between various currencies.
 To seek to minimize the impact of such factors on its net asset value, the Fund may engage in foreign currency transactions in connection with its investments in foreign securities.
-The Fund may enter into foreign currency transactions to attempt to "hedge" the currency risk associated with investing in foreign securities and, as a non-principal strategy, for nonhedging purposes to generate returns.
-Although such transactions used for hedging purposes tend to minimize the risk of loss that would result from a decline in the value of the hedged currency, they also may limit any potential gain that might result should the value of such currency increase.
+The Fund will enter into foreign currency transactions only to attempt to "hedge" the currency risk associated with investing in foreign securities.
+Although such transactions tend to minimize the risk of loss that would result from a decline in the value of the hedged currency, they also may limit any potential gain that might result should the value of such currency increase.

 Currency exchange transactions may be conducted either on a spot (i.e., cash) basis at the rate prevailing in the currency exchange market or through forward contracts to purchase or sell foreign currencies.
 A forward currency contract involves an obligation to purchase or sell a specific currency at a future date, which may be any fixed number of days from the date of the contract agreed upon by the parties, at a price set at the time of the contract.
 These contracts are entered into with large commercial banks or other currency traders who are participants in the interbank market.
-Forward currency contracts may be used by the Fund for hedging purposes to protect against uncertainty in the level of future non-U.S. currency exchange rates, such as when the Fund anticipates purchasing or selling a foreign security.
-This technique would allow the Fund to "lock in" the U.S. dollar price of the security.
-Forward currency contracts also may be used to attempt to protect the value of the Fund's existing holdings of securities.
-There may be, however, imperfect correlation between the Fund's foreign securities holdings and the forward currency contracts entered into with respect to such holdings.
-Forward contracts also may be used for non-hedging purposes to pursue the Fund's investment objective, such as when the Adviser anticipates that particular currencies will appreciate or depreciate in value, even though securities denominated in such currencies are not then held in the Fund's investment portfolio.

-Currency exchange transactions also may be effected through the use of futures contracts or other derivatives, such as currency swap agreements and options.
+Currency exchange transactions also may be effected through the use of futures contracts or other derivatives.
+The Fund may also attempt to hedge its foreign currency exchange rate risk by engaging in currency swap agreements and options.
 The Fund may hold a portion of its assets in bank deposits denominated in foreign currencies, so as to facilitate investment in foreign securities as well as protect against currency fluctuations and the need to convert such assets into U.S. dollars (thereby also reducing transaction costs).
 To the extent these assets are converted back into U.S. dollars, the value of the assets so maintained will be affected favorably or unfavorably by changes in foreign currency exchange rates and exchange control regulations.

-The forecasting of currency market movement is extremely difficult, and whether any currency exchange transaction will be successful is highly uncertain.
+The forecasting of currency market movement is extremely difficult, and whether any hedging strategy will be successful is highly uncertain.
 Moreover, it is impossible to forecast with precision the market value of portfolio securities at the expiration of a forward currency contract.
 Accordingly, the Fund may be required to buy or sell additional currency on the spot market (and bear the expense of such transaction) if the Adviser's predictions regarding the movement of foreign currency or securities markets prove inaccurate.
-The Fund will incur additional expenses to engage in foreign currency transactions.
-While the Fund may enter into currency exchange transactions to seek to reduce currency exchange rate risks or to seek to increase total return, these transactions involve certain other risks.
-Thus, while the Fund may benefit from such transactions, unanticipated changes in currency prices may result in a poorer overall performance for the Fund than if it had not engaged in any such transactions.
-Moreover, there may be imperfect correlation between the Fund's portfolio holdings quoted or denominated in a particular currency and the forward currency contract entered into by the Fund.
-Such imperfect correlation may cause the Fund to sustain losses, which will prevent the Fund from achieving a complete hedge, or expose the Fund to the risk of foreign exchange loss.
+The Fund will incur additional expenses to hedge its foreign currency exposure.
+The Fund's practice of hedging perceived currency risk in foreign securities tends to make the Fund underperform a similar unhedged portfolio when the dollar is losing value against the local currencies in which the portfolio's investments are denominated.
+Conversely, the Fund's practice of hedging perceived currency risk in foreign securities tends to make the Fund outperform a similar unhedged portfolio when the dollar is losing value against the local currencies in which the portfolio's investments are denominated.
 Because forward currency contracts are privately negotiated transactions, there can be no assurance that the Fund will have flexibility to roll over a forward currency contract upon its expiration if it desires to do so.
 Additionally, there can be no assurance that the other party to the contract will meet its financial obligations.

-Emerging Markets Securities (Copeland International Risk Managed Dividend Growth Fund Only)
+Emerging Markets Securities (Copeland International Small Cap Fund Only)